• Skip to primary navigation

 I haven’t taken a picture of the ingredients, because you hardly need anything.

-Pastry – you will need one quantity of shortcrust pastry.
-You can use store-bought if you prefer, or you can use the pastry recipe from this blackberry and apple pie recipe.
+Pastry - you will need one quantity of shortcrust pastry.
+You can use store-bought if you prefer or use the pastry recipe from this blackberry and apple pie recipe.

-Whipped cream – this is just double / heavy / whipping cream, which you whisk until it forms stiff peaks.
-You won’t need much – just sufficient to put a spoonful on each tart.
-I used 100 ml – that’s a third of a tub or just under half a cup.
-I also don’t add sugar to the cream before whipping it – I think the orange curd is sweet enough.
-If you prefer a sweeter dessert, by all means add a little sugar to the cream.
+Whipped cream - this is double, heavy or whipping cream, which you whisk until it forms stiff peaks.
+You won't need much - just sufficient to put a spoonful on each tart.
+I used 100 ml - that's a third of a tub or just under half a cup.
+I also don't add sugar to the cream before whipping it - I think the orange curd is sweet enough.
+If you prefer a sweeter dessert, by all means, add a little sugar to the cream.

 Terry’s chocolate orange – you will need one segment per tart, and considering that there are 20 segments in one chocolate orange, there will be plenty left over for the chef to munch on.